 - Failure to withhold or deposit employee income, Social Security and Medicare taxes can result in full personal liability for what’s known as the Trust Fund Recovery Penalty.

-Your accountant will also need to file a number of forms, such as quarterly tax returns, unemployment tax returns, and W-2 forms for each employee.
+Your accountant also needs to file the necessary forms, such as quarterly tax returns, unemployment tax returns, and W-2 forms for each employee.

 Contract Worker Income Reporting

-If you have paid any contractors at least $600 for services (including parts and materials) during the calendar year in which you close your business, you must file 1099 forms.
+If you have paid any contractors at least $600 for services (including parts and materials) during the calendar year in which you close your business, you must file 1099 forms to report their income.

 Closing Business Retirement and Benefit Plans